NinjaBlingHedgehog/NinjaBlingHedgehog-github.io/_posts/2016-12-03-Untitled-document.md

 ---
-title: Blog 1 - Getting To Know The Fuze Box.
+title: Blog 3, Getting Closer to Be Able to Use the Robot Arms
 layout: post
 author: rowan.kaplan
 permalink: /untitled-document/